AngleProtocol/angle-docs/guides/app-guides/trade/leverage.md

 Once a vault is created, you can repay part of your debt or close it completely.
 You can also withdraw some collateral up to the minimum LTV.

 When repaying your debt, you can either use your vault collateral balance, your wallet balance, or a mix of both.
-If you choose to repay your debt with your vault collateral, the tokens will be swapped to debt tokens on your behalf and used to repay your debt.
+If you choose to repay your debt with your vault collateral, the tokens are swapped to debt tokens on your behalf and used to repay your debt.

 Here are the steps to Repay debt, withdraw collateral, or close your vault: